pl3onasm/CLRS/README.md

 This repository grew from my work for the course AADS at the UG.
 The textbook used for this course is *Introduction to Algorithms* by Thomas H. Cormen, et al. The third edition of this textbook will be referred to as CLRS³, and the fourth edition as CLRS⁴.

 The aim is to implement all the algorithms and data structures discussed in this textbook, along with a few other algorithms and data structures that are not discussed or merely referenced.
-All implementations will be in C, and will follow the pseudocode in the textbook as closely as possible.
+All implementations will be in C, and will follow the pseudocode—if available—in the textbook as closely as possible, unless this results in a less efficient or more complex implementation.

 All solutions to the textbook's exercises can be found on [this site](https://walkccc.me/CLRS/), although these are not always optimal or correct.